jonahmer22/simple-LEG-like-cpu/README.md

 # README!

 ## GENERAL STATEMENT:
-- this code is a very simple simulation it is not an exact emulation and should not be treated as such.
+- this code is meant to be a very simple simulation it is not an exact emulation and should not be treated as such.
 - please try to understand the code, this helps with using the cpu (and may have the added benefit of a slightly deeper, albeit simplified, understanding of the general functions of a cpu)

 ## GENERAL COMMANDS: